Tourists injured, missing in eruption of New Zealand volcano

 St John medical responders said in a statement they believed there were 20 people on the island who were injured and in need of medical treatment.
 It said it had dispatched seven helicopters to the island with paramedics aboard.

+His video showed a wall of ash and steam around the island and helicopters badly damaged and covered in ash.
+He said one woman was badly injured but seemed “strong” by the end.

+Brad Scott, a volcanologist with GNS Science, said the eruption was significant and sent a plume of steam and ash about 12,000 feet into the air.
+He said it had also affected the whole of the White Island crater floor.

-The GeoNet agency said a moderate volcanic eruption had occurred and raised its alert level to four, on a scale where five represents a major eruption.
+The GeoNet agency at first raised its alert level to four, on a scale where five represents a major eruption.
+It later dropped the alert level back down to three.
+Scott said that was because the eruption wasn’t sustained beyond the initial blast.

 White Island sits about 50 kilometers (30 miles) offshore from mainland New Zealand.
 There will be questions asked as to why tourists were still able to visit the island after scientists recently noted an uptick in volcanic activity.